dmmaus/mezzacotta-generator/README.md

 * `a $adjective_ER $noun` - The parser returns the word `a` followed by *the comparative form* of a random selection from the vocabulary file `adjective.txt` followed by a random selection from the vocabulary file `noun.txt`.
 * `a $adjective_EST $noun` - The parser returns the word `a` followed by *the superlative form* of a random selection from the vocabulary file `adjective.txt` followed by a random selection from the vocabulary file `noun.txt`.
 * etc.

+A dollar sign may be preceded by a digit (1-9).
+This indicates that the attached substitution string will only be included with probability (digit/10).
+If a random number is greater than the probability, the attached substitution is skipped.
+This is useful for additional words such as adjectives that you only want to include sometimes, allowing you to tune the frequency of inclusion.

+If the parser generates the word `a` followed by a word that starts with a vowel, it automatically converts `a` to `an`.
+It also converts underscores to spaces.
+(Underscores are sometimes needed in vocabular files to separate compound words with inflected forms, otherwise the inflection parsing gets confused.)

+The parser recursively generates random strings from referenced files until it bottoms out, and then returns the entire generated string.